Contraband in Correctional Facility

 (3) possesses contraband while confined in a correctional facility.

-A conviction for Contraband in Correctional Facility is punished as a Class C misdemeanor,[2] with a maximum possible fine under Texas state law of up to $500, unless commited by an employee or volunteer at the correctional facility.
+A conviction for Contraband in Correctional Facility in Texas is punished as a Class C misdemeanor,[3] with a maximum possible fine under Texas state law of up to $500, unless commited by an employee or volunteer at the correctional facility.

 Arrested or Charged With a Crime?